Vheissu/aurelia-graphql-apollo/README.md

 # WIP

 Please do not attempt to base any applications off of just yet.
-This is still in progress, close to being finalised, but not quite complete just yet.
+This is still in progress, close to being finalised, but not quite complete just yet. **Do NOT base any applications off of this skeleton just yet, unless you know what you are doing and where the gaps are**

 # Aurelia + GraphQL + Apollo Client and Apollo Server